 Featuring the best new writers you haven't heard of yet, the Emerging Writers' Festival runs from 19-29 June in Melbourne and will feature almost 300 artists from around Australia.
 Details at www.emergingwritersfestival.org.au

-The dates for Dark Mofo 2019 have been set for 14-23 June 2019, with the prelude weekend running from 7–9 June.
+The dates for Dark Mofo 2019 have been set for 7-23 June 2019, this year extending to a three-week program building up to the longest night on the winter solstice.
 If you've not yet attended what's become known as Tasmania’s “must-do” winter pilgrimage, perhaps this will be your year?
 Visit darkmofo.net.au for updates.

 Held over the Queen’s Birthday long weekend every year since 2005, the Woodend Winter Arts Festival is now in its 15th year.
 A celebration of fine music, literature and more, the 2019 festival runs from 8-10 June.
 Visit woodendwinterartsfestival.org.au for details.